huggingface/transformers/docs/source/en/agents.md

 ### What is an agent?

-The definition of LLM Agents is quite broad: all systems that use LLMs as their engine, and have access to functions called **tools**.
+An agent is a system that uses an LLM as its engine, and it has access to functions called *tools*.

+These *tools* are functions for performing a task, and they contain all necessary description for the agent to properly use them.

-When trying to accomplish a task, an agent can be either programmed to:
+The agent can be programmed to:

-- devise a series of actions/tool calls and run them all at once, like our `CodeAgent`
+- devise a series of actions/tools and run them all at once like the `CodeAgent` for example
-- or plan and execute them one by one to wait for the outcome of the each action before launching the next one, thus following a Reflexion ⇒ Action ⇒ Perception cycle.
-Our `ReactAgent` implements this latter framework.
+- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one like the `ReactJSONAgent` for example

 ![Framework of a React Agent](Doc%20agents%20ac753b9a3b934eaba22f659ba994c4bd/Untitled.png)